sourcegraph/sourcegraph-public-snapshot/doc/admin/observability/alert_solutions.md

 - _frontend: 20+ hard timeout search responses every 5m_

+**Possible solutions:**

-**Silence this alert:** If you are aware of this alert and want to silence notifications for it, add the following to your site configuration:
+- **Silence this alert:** If you are aware of this alert and want to silence notifications for it, add the following to your site configuration:

 ```json
 {